cwi-swat/rascal-dotnet/README.md

 ----

   - More error prone on the server side
+  - Rethink the way the facts are represented on the rascal side, now based on JDT, but there are some flaws with that model.
+  - Improve performance & memory usage on java side by caching the generation of `IValue`'s I don't want to know how many rascal instances of `System.Object` & `System.String` are generated.
+	Should be fairly simple (due to imutable objects) as soon as I think how to derive a key from the incoming `Entity`.
+  - Improve performance & memory usage on the c# side by chaching generated `Entity`'s, this too should be fairly simple due to imutable objects, but deriving a key from a `TypeDefinition` is not as straightforward as it might seem.
   - Use LOC types in `readCLRInfo` function
   - Make deployment easier (especially the copying of the rascal files should be simpeler).